sane-987/QuizApp/README.md

 ## Setting Up Fronend:
-The Frontend is built using ReactJs.
+The Frontend is built using ReactJs.<br/>

-You can setup the frontend workspace locally using the following command : npm i -y
+You can setup the frontend workspace locally using the following command : <br/>
+npm i -y <br/>
-This will get installed required packages.
+This will get installed required packages.<br/>